parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.CLM.WriteLastRST   True

-Controls whether CLM writes daily restart files (default) or at every time step when set to False; outputs are numbered according to the istep from ParFlow.
+*string* **Solver.CLM.DailyRST** True Controls whether CLM writes daily restart files (default) or at every time step when set to False; outputs are numbered according to the istep from ParFlow.
 If **ReuseCount=n**, with n greater than 1, the output will be written every n steps (i.e. it still writes hourly restart files if your time step is 0.5 or 0.25, etc...).
 Fully compatible with **WriteLastRST=False** so that each daily output is overwritten to time 00000 in *restart file name*.00000.p where *p* is the processor number.
-Example Useage:

 .. container:: list